-Origin: contr. < extraordinary; also < L extra, additional, extra < extra, adv., more than, outside: see extra-
+Origin of extracontr. from extraordinary; also from Classical Latin extra, additional, extra from extra, adv., more than, outside: see extra-

 - an additional charge: often used in pl.